superhero1/ffritz/README.md

 TODO / Known Issues
 ===================
 - Fix usbplayd
-    - Hangs if USB DAC is removed/inserted at runtime
     - May hang if usbplayd -l is called while daemone runs
     - Fix libmaru to properly support for different sample rates (currently only 48KHz is detected)